justinrgarrard/scriter/dev_log.md

 A production grade data pipeline application.
 This incarnation makes use of databases, web frameworks, and Ansible.
-The increased emphasis on infrastructure stems from work experience as a Hadoop Admin.
+The increased emphasis on infrastructure stems from my work experience as a Hadoop Admin.

 ### Chickenscratch